The Law

 (2) refusing to supply for specified reasons (eg, because purchaser refuses to agree to a conditional supply).

-Most forms of exclusive dealing (including full line forcing) are captured only if it can be demonstrated that they substantially lessen competition (s 47(10)).
-However, third line forcing is captured regardless of its anti-competitive effect.
+All forms of exclusive dealing are now captured only if it can be demonstrated that they substantially lessen competition.

 (1) Supplying on condition as to acquisition or re-supply (s 47(2)).
 This captures various forms of full line forcing.
 Thus, for example, it is exclusive dealing to supply goods or services on the condition that the recipient will not (or will not except to a limited extent) acquire goods or services directly or indirectly from a competitor.
 It also captures supplying on conditions as to re-supply - including customer and territorial restrictions (eg, supplying on condition that the acquirer will not re-supply to particular person or in particular places)